• City of Tacoma QA

 What does TFD CARES do?

-• Works with individuals who frequently call 911-EMS: CARES can help navigate these patients to appropriate levels of care and services so that can improve their health and remain safe in their home, not relying on 911-EMS for non-emergent medical needs.
+• Works with individuals who frequently call 911-EMS: CARES is able to help navigate these patients to appropriate levels of care and services to help improve their health and remain safe in their home.
+The goal is to alleviate the reliance on 911-EMS for non-emergent medical needs while getting patients the care and assistance that they seek.

-• CARES is a non-traditional team working within the community including on the street, private residences, emergency departments, and by phone.
+• CARES is a non-traditional team working within the community including on the street, with private residences, emergency departments, and primarily by phone.

-• Continuous collaboration with community partners in the health care and social service systems to connect care at the right time, to the right place.
+• Continuously collaborate with community partners in the health care and social service systems to connect care at the right time, to the right place.

 Case Management

-The Case Management Team includes registered nurses, social workers and non-clinical staff who provide expertise in all aspects of complex care.
-Staff assists individuals in making healthy choices and connecting with needed health services.
+The Case Management Team includes nurse case managers who provide expertise in all aspects of complex care.
+Staff assists individuals in making healthy choices and to connect with needed health services.
 Health services include physical health (chronic illnesses, etc.), mental health and wellbeing, chemical dependency (opioid, alcohol, etc.), and social services (food, transportation).

 Opioid Treatment / Safe Station